HMS Victory

 Chatham Dockyard

-Designed by Sir Thomas Slade in 1759, the HMS Victory carries more than a hundred guns and hundreds of years of fascinating history.
+Designed by Sir Thomas Slade in 1759, HMS Victory carries more than a hundred guns and hundreds of years of fascinating history.
 Best known as the famed flagship of Admiral Horatio Nelson, she was one of ten first-rate ships ordered to be constructed that year by the British government.

-The keel was laid down on 23 July 1759 in the Old Single Dock, (known today as Victory Dock) in Chatham dockyard under Master Shipwright John Lock.
-The name Victory was chosen in October of the following year, in spite of many sceptics who did not feel this name was appropriate; the previous first-rate Victory had been lost with all on board in 1744.
-Construction took six years to complete, at a total cost of £63,176, which would be somewhere around £11.2m today.
+The keel was laid down on 23 July 1759 in the Old Single Dock (known today as Victory Dock) in Chatham Dockyard under Master Shipwright John Lock.
+The name Victory was chosen in October of the following year, despite scepticism from many who felt it was unlucky; the previous first-rate Victory had been lost with all hands in 1744.

 Victory Launched

-On 7th May in 1765, HMS Victory was launched out of the Old Single Dock in Chatham’s Royal Dockyard.
-As the massive ship was being floated out of the dock, shipwright Hartly Larkin realised the ship could not fit through the dockyard gates.
-Larkin was correct.
-The gates were in fact about 9 1/2 inches too narrow.
-With the assistance of all other shipwrights, they were able to hew down just enough wood from the gate to let the ship pass through.
-She was then held in reserve for the next 13 years until France joined the American War of Independence.
+On 7th May 1765, HMS Victory was launched from the Old Single Dock in Chatham’s Royal Dockyard.
+As the massive ship was being floated out, shipwright Hartly Larkin realised the ship could not fit through the dockyard gates.
+He was right, the gates were around 9½ inches too narrow.

 Copper Hull

-In 1780, the hull of HMS Victory was sheathed in copper to increase her speed.
-The following year, in spite of being significantly outnumbered, she captured a whole convoy of French ships while under the control of Rear-Admiral Kempenfelt.
-She went on to lead fleets at the Great Siege of Gibraltar and the Battle of Cape St. Vincent before being deemed unfit for service as a warship and ordered to be converted to a hospital ship to hold wounded French and Spanish prisoners of war.
+She later led fleets at the Great Siege of Gibraltar and the Battle of Cape St. Vincent before being deemed unfit for service and ordered to be converted into a hospital ship to hold wounded French and Spanish prisoners of war.

 The Battle of Trafalgar